orbeon/orbeon-forms-doc/Form-Runner-~-Data-Format.md

 TODO: Specify how nested grids and nested sections are represented.

+_NOTE: Non-repeated grids do not create containing elements._

 ## Attachments

 For attachments, the control element is slightly different: